ThatsVie/atlas-web_back_end/ES6_promise/README.md

 `2-main.js`: A testing script for the `handleResponseFromAPI` function.
 This script imports the function and applies it to a resolved Promise to check how the function handles resolved and possibly rejected states.

 ### Task 3
+`3-all.js`: Contains the `handleProfileSignup` function which utilizes Promise.all to handle the promises returned by `uploadPhoto` and `createUser`.
+`3-main.js`: A script that imports and executes the `handleProfileSignup` function, demonstrating the aggregation of promises and error handling.

 ### Task 4